This is a list of all the best foods and snacks to buy from supermarkets and hypermarkets in Taiwan. Read on to learn more.

 Yakult is a yogurt drink commonly found around Taiwan.
 To allegedly make more money, the company made these into bite-sized snacks and sprinkled them with sugar to “enhance” their “health” benefits.

-I was very disappointed by the amount of gummies I received in my pack (around 5) and don’t actually recommend them.
-I placed them on this list as something for y’all to consider, since they’re unique.
+I was very disappointed by the number of gummies I received in my pack (around 5) and don’t recommend them.
+Since they’re unique, I placed them on this list as something for you to consider.

 Taiwan’s list of hypermarkets include: